Temporary Residence of Foreign Nationals for the Purpose of Employment

 Duration of Temporary Residence for the Purpose of Employment

-In the case of intra-corporate transfers, residence may be granted for a maximum of three years for a manager or specialist, and for a maximum of one year for an employee–trainee.
+In the case of an intra-corporate transfer, residence is granted for a maximum of three years in the case of a manager or specialist, and for a maximum of one year in the case of an employee – trainee.

-However, it is also necessary to take into account § 21b(8) of the Employment Services Act, which specifies the length of residence granted where confirmation of the possibility of filling a vacant job position is required, since such confirmation is issued for a maximum period of:
+However, it is also necessary to take into account § 21b para.
+8 of the Employment Services Act, which specifies the duration of residence granted where a confirmation of the possibility to fill a vacancy is required, since such confirmation is issued for a maximum of:

-• one year, for a third-country national with higher education who, as part of an intra-corporate transfer, is undergoing professional training (internship) for the purpose of professional development or acquiring knowledge in business management;
+• one year, in the case of a third-country national with higher education who, within the framework of an intra-corporate transfer, undergoes professional training (internship) for the purpose of professional development or acquiring knowledge in the field of business management,

-• three years, for a third-country national who, as part of an intra-corporate transfer, performs the role of a manager or specialist requiring exceptional expertise, skills, abilities, knowledge, qualifications, and experience essential for the operation or management of the business;
+• three years, in the case of a third-country national who, within the framework of an intra-corporate transfer, performs the function of a manager or specialist requiring exceptional expertise, skills, abilities, knowledge, qualifications, and experience necessary for operation or management,

-The third-country national must submit the application for temporary residence on the official form.
-At the time of submission, they are required to present a valid travel document.
-In the case of temporary residence for the purpose of employment based on confirmation of the possibility of filling a vacant job position (so-called single permit for residence and work), it is not necessary for all documents to be complete at the time of submission—the missing documents may be provided later.
-This differs from other types of residence permits, where incomplete applications are not accepted.
-However, the advantage of submitting a complete application is that the foreign national may start working immediately after submission, without waiting for the residence permit to be granted.
+The application for the granting of temporary residence shall be submitted by a third-country national on the official form.
+At the time of submission, the third-country national is obliged to present a valid travel document.
+In the case of temporary residence for the purpose of employment on the basis of a confirmation of the possibility to fill a vacancy, it is not necessary that all documents are complete at the time of submitting the application for residence; they may also be submitted later.
+This is different from other types of residence, where the application will not be accepted if it is incomplete.
+However, the advantage of submitting a complete application is that the foreign national may start working after its submission and does not have to wait for the granting of temporary residence.

-• a valid travel document (for inspection only);
+• a valid travel document (for inspection only),

 • documents proving the purpose of residence:

-• payment of the administrative fee.
+• the administrative fee.

-Signatures on the accommodation document must be officially certified.
+The signatures on the accommodation document must be officially certified.

-All changes in the issued residence document (including a change of address of the foreign national) must be reported to the Foreign Police within five working days.
-This follows from § 111(1)(g) of the Foreign Nationals Residence Act: “A third-country national is obliged to notify the police department of a change in name, surname, marital status, nationality, data in the travel document within five working days of the change, and the replacement of the travel document.
+We note that all changes in the issued residence document (for example, also a change of the foreign national’s address) must be reported to the Alien Police within 5 working days.
+This follows from § 111 para.
+1 letter g) of the Act on the Residence of Foreigners: “A third-country national is obliged to report to the police department a change of name, surname, marital status, nationality, data in the travel document within five working days from the date on which the change occurred, and the replacement of the travel document.”

-Medical examinations for foreigners in Zlaté Moravce are available even without an appointment.
+Examinations for foreigners in Zlaté Moravce are available even without an appointment.

 Tel.: +421 948 350 123